fdciabdul/fdciabdul/README.md

 <!--START_SECTION:quran-->

-**Surah 73: سُورَةُ المُزَّمِّلِ (Al-Muzzammil) - 17**
+**Surah 5: سُورَةُ المَائـِدَةِ (Al-Maaida) - 96**

-How, then, if you refuse to acknowledge the truth, will you protect yourselves on that Day which shall turn the hair of children grey,
+Lawful to you is all water-game, and what the sea brings forth, as a provision for you [who are settled] as well as for travellers, although you are forbidden to hunt on land while you are in the state of pilgrimage.
+And be conscious of God, unto whom you shall be gathered.
  <!--END_SECTION:quran-->